List Interface

 The function cxListRemove() removes the element at the specified index and returns zero, or returns non-zero if the index is out-of-bounds.
 The function cxListRemoveArray() removes num elements starting at index and returns the number of elements that have been removed.
 For each removed element, the destructor functions are called.

 The function cxListFindRemove() finds the first element within the list that is equivalent to the element pointed to by elem and removes it from the list.
 This will also call destructor functions, if specified, so take special care when you continue to use elem.
+This function needs a valid comparator function.

 The function cxListClear() simply removes all elements from the list, invoking the destructor functions.
-It behaves equivalently, but is usually more efficient than calling cxListRemove() for every index.
+It behaves equivalently but is usually more efficient than calling cxListRemove() for every index.

 Iterators